Decommissioning of the Gentilly‑2 facilities

 In 2007, the Minister of Natural Resources of Canada approved the NWMO recommendation for adaptive phased management (APM), which is both a technical method and a management system that can be adapted to changing technology and science and to evolving public policy.
 Its ultimate technical objective is the centralized containment and isolation of used nuclear fuel in a deep geological repository.

 In 2008, the NWMO initiated a nation-wide public dialogue to determine the process to be used to select a geological storage site.
 In 2009, the NWMO held consultations concerning a siting process based on that dialogue.
 Information sessions were held in four Canadian provinces, including Québec (Montréal, Trois-Rivières and Québec).
 Some twenty proposals were considered, and the NWMO is now conducting preliminary assessments of the fitness of each of the two different sites still under study.
-The final selection is expected to be announced in 2023.
+The final selection is expected to be announced shortly.

 Find out more about the NWMO's work

-Low- and intermediate-level radioactive waste
+Intermediate‑level radioactive waste